mlohajner/WiFi-spectrum/README.md

 Execute the python source OR included binary!

-A prebuilt standalone binary (compiled with [Nuitka](https://nuitka.net/)) is available under [Releases](../../releases) for systems where you'd rather not set up a Python environment.
+A prebuilt standalone binary (compiled with [Nuitka](https://nuitka.net/)) is available under [binary](binary) for systems where you'd rather not set up a Python environment.
 It depends on `libpython3.14`, `libm`, and `libc` — no other Python packages required at runtime.

 ## Configuration